TheWover/donut/docs/2019-5-1-Introducing-Donut.md

 ## CLR Injection

 The first action that donut's shellcode takes is to load the CLR.
 Unless the user specifies the exact runtime version to use, v4.0.30319 of the CLR will be used by default, which supports the versions 4.0+ of .NET.
 Once the CLR is loaded, the shellcode creates a new Application Domain.
 At this point, the .NET Assembly payload must be obtained.
 If the user provided a staging URL, then the Assembly is downloaded from it.
 Otherwise, it is obtained from memory.
-Either way, it will be erased and then loaded into the new AppDomain.
+Either way, it will loaded into the new AppDomain.
 After the Assembly is loaded but before it is run, the decrypted copy will be released and later freed from memory with VirtualFree to deter memory scanners.
 Finally, the Entry Point specified by the user will be invoked along with any provided parameters.

 If the CLR is already loaded into the host process, then donut's shellcode will still work.
 The .NET Assembly will just be loaded into a new Application Domain within the managed process. .NET is designed to allow for .NET Assemblies built for multiple versions of .NET to run simultaneously in the same process.
 As such, your payload should always run no matter the process's state before injection.